-Welcome to the public comment version of The Sedona Conference Commentary on Application of Attorney-Client Privilege and Work-Product Protection to Documents and Communications Generated in the Cybersecurity Context ("Commentary"), a project of The Sedona Conference Working Group 11 on Data Security and Privacy Liability (WG11).
+Welcome to The Sedona Conference Commentary on Application of Attorney-Client Privilege and Work-Product Protection to Documents and Communications Generated in the Cybersecurity Context ("Commentary"), a project of The Sedona Conference Working Group 11 on Data Security and Privacy Liability (WG11).
 This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.

 The mission of WG11 is to identify and comment on trends in data security and privacy law, in an effort to help organizations prepare for and respond to data breaches, and to assist attorneys and judicial officers in resolving questions of legal liability and damages.
-We hope the Commentary will be of immediate and practical benefit to organizations, attorneys, and jurists.
+We hope the Commentary will be of immediate and practical benefit to clients, attorneys, and jurists.

 The Sedona Conference acknowledges Editor-in-Chief Doug Meal for his leadership and commitment to the project.
-We also thank contributing editors David Cohen, Brian Ray, and Jami Vibbert for their efforts, and Al Saikali for his valuable counsel as Steering Committee liaison.
+We also thank contributing editors David Cohen, Emily Duke, Tim Edwards, Brian Ray, and Jami Vibbert for their efforts, and Al Saikali for his valuable counsel as Steering Committee liaison.
 We also thank Ernâni Magalhães for his contributions.

-In addition to the drafters, this non-partisan, consensus-based publication represents the collective effort of other members of WG11 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
-Other members provided feedback at WG11 annual and midyear meetings where drafts of the Commentary were the subject of the dialogue.
+In addition to the drafters, this nonpartisan, consensusbased publication represents the collective effort of other members of WG11 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
+Other members provided feedback at WG11 annual and midyear meetings, where drafts of the Commentary were the subject of the dialogue.
+The publication was also subject to a period of public comment.
 On behalf of The Sedona Conference, we thank all of them for their contributions.